handbook

 If a student needs to leave before the end of the school day, a parent or designated adult must come into the school office in the building where the student is in class and sign the student out.
 If the student returns before the end of the day, the parent or designated adult must come into the school office in the building where the student is returning to class and sign the student in.
 If a student is more than ten minutes tardy the drop-off adult must sign them in.

 If the student drives, the parent must call the school office and give permission for the student to sign themselves out.
 If a student needs to leave early on a regular basis, then the parent can give blanket written permission for the student to sign themselves out at a designated time each day.
-Students who drive must sign themselves in and out when leaving and arriving on campus during the school day, but may only do so with parental permission.
-If the driving student returns before the end of the day they may sign themselves back in.
+If the driving student returns before the end of the day they must sign back in.

 Tardies

-Students arriving after the start bell for any class will be marked tardy.
-After three unexcused tardies a student will be required to stay after school for a 30-minute detention.
+Middle and high school students arriving after the start bell for any class will be marked tardy.
+After the 6th, 9th, 12th, etc. unexcused tardies a student will be required to stay after school for a 30-minute detention.
 Student and parents will be informed in advance of two dates available for detention and will be expected to make arrangements necessary and inform the administration of the date selected.
 Athletic practices are not an excuse for missing or rescheduling detention.
 If the students fails to serve detention on one of the two dates offered, detention will be increased to one hour on a date selected by the administration.
+Students arriving more than 30 minutes after the start of class will be counted absent for the class if it is unexcused.

 Academic Policies